ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ibmcloud api <cloud.ibm.com|api.ng.bluemix.net|other.endpoint.uri>
 ```

 c.
-Target the Cloud Foundry aspect of {{site.data.keyword.cloud_notm}} Platform.
+Target the Cloud Foundry aspect of {{site.data.keyword.cloud_notm}} Platform, using the target command and the cf option.

 ```
 ibmcloud target cf
 ```

 d.
+Your directory will be home to a new application when you use the enable command.
+Using the `dev` space of your organization this way, allows you to silo your applications.
-Answer the generated questions about your project.
+Answer the generated questions about your project after typing the following command.

 ```
 ibmcloud dev enable
 ```

 f.
+The previous command created entries based on your answers to define an app in the {{site.data.keyword.cloud_notm}} Platform.
-Build the app for delivery to {{site.data.keyword.cloud_notm}} Platform with the push command (as shown in the
+Build the app for delivery that application with the build command (as shown in the
     following example).